 Yes.
 The Culinary Institute of America offers an online master’s degree in food business, an online master’s degree in sustainable food systems, and an online master’s degree in wine and beverage management.
 These two-year online culinary master’s degrees are ideal for working professionals who want to advance their career or launch their own food or beverage business with the advantages of a CIA education, credential, mentoring, and industry connections.

 The Culinary Institute of America does not offer part-time degree programs.
 However, students interested in earning their CIA degree while working should consider the CIA online bachelor’s degree in food business leadership, the CIA online master’s degree in food business, the CIA online master’s degree in sustainable food systems, or the CIA online master’s degree in wine and beverage management.
-In addition to these online programs, The Culinary Institute of America offers a 30-week program that can enable students to earn a CIA credential quickly: the Accelerated Culinary Arts Certificate Program (ACAP), held at the CIA’s California campus in the Napa Valley.
+In addition to these online programs, the Culinary Institute of America offers a 30-week program that can enable students to earn a CIA credential quickly: the Accelerated Culinary Arts Certificate Program (ACAP), held at the CIA’s California campus in the Napa Valley.

 Yes.
 There is a wide variety of student housing available at the New York and California campuses.
 And they include community kitchens (of course!).

 Pets are welcome on outdoor campus grounds only, provided they are leashed or tethered, fully under the control of their owner, and cleaned up after.
 Pets are not permitted in campus buildings.

 Go Steels!
-In addition to intramural sports, Culinary Institute of America athletics include coed intercollegiate teams in basketball, volleyball, soccer, cross-country, and tennis at the New York campus.
+In addition to intramural sports, Culinary Institute of America athletics include coed intercollegiate teams in basketball and soccer at the New York campus.
 All CIA teams compete across the Hudson Valley, which spans from New York City to Albany, NY.